 Depression and Anxiety peer support study (DAISY)

-Depression and anxiety are very common issues that affect women after they have had a baby, and in Australia at least 68,000 new mothers experience one or both of these each year.
-These conditions can lead to serious adverse consequences for a mother’s health and the health of her infant and family.
-Effective strategies to prevent and reduce maternal depression are therefore needed.
+Depression and anxiety are very common issues affecting women after they have a baby.
+In Australia, at least 68,000 new mothers experience one or both of these conditions each year.
+It can lead to serious adverse consequences for a mother’s health and the health of her infant and family.
+Effective strategies to prevent and reduce maternal depression are needed.

 How are we conducting the study?